Gilad Efrat: His works

 Efrat's abstract paintings consist of smears of paint in large movements, but with the memory of an image.
 In other words: in his abstract paintings, the image has not been completely lost, and fits into the general abstraction of the work.
 In addition, Efrat is always engaged in photography, and even in his most abstract works he does not omit the reference to photography, and in many cases, even highlights the complete contrast between accurate photography and abstract processed painting.

-In 2019, Efrat presented his first solo exhibition at the Israel Museum.
+In 2019 Efrat presented his first solo exhibition at the Israel Museum.
 The exhibition featured a very large range of works spanning over 20 years of activity.
 The exhibition dealt with the interplay between a "figurative" painting based on a photograph and an "abstract" painting.

 In the series of paintings by Efrat, "Ansar", based on photographs by the photographer Roy Cooper between the years 2004 and 2011, Efrat erases the desert environment of the "Ansar 3" prison (also known as "Ketziot") in the Negev, leaving the structure of the facility seen.
-The series consists of 12 drawings made according to negatives. etziot is the largest detention facility in Israel, and it was built during the first intifada in 1988 to arrest and interrogate Palestinian detainees.
-The facility was full during the first and second intifadas and completely abandoned in the period between them, when the photos of Cooper were taken.
+The series consists of 12 drawings made according to negatives. etziot is the largest detention facility in Israel, and it was built during the First Intifada in 1988 to arrest and interrogate Palestinian detainees.
+The facility was full during the first and Second Intifadas and completely abandoned in the period between them, when the photos of Cooper were taken.
 Efrat cleared the image from the photos, leaving only the walls and fences, thereby creating a surreal space that detaches from the present.
-He created the paintings in his typical method, applying layers of paint and wiping them in order to create an image.
+He created the paintings in his typical method, applying layers of paint and wiping them to create an image.